 A bill of sale can only be used to transfer personal property that the seller already owns and that is movable, such as motor vehicles, animals like horses or dogs, or household goods.
 A bill of sale cannot be used to transfer something that the seller does not own or that the seller does not have the legal right to transfer.

 When selling real property (real estate), a bill of sale cannot be used.
 When real estate is transferred, the sale will typically be documented on a quit claim deed or a general warranty deed, although different types of deeds may be used in certain transactions.

 Completing a sale of goods agreement prior to delivery of the goods will help to fully protect both buyer and seller.
-A sale of goods agreement is used by individuals and businesses to record the important terms of a sales contract, including delivery and shipment details.
-It is a legally binding contract between the buyer and seller that will ensure each party holds up its end of the bargain.
-For instance, if the goods are delivered late or have other problems, the sale of goods agreement will make sure the buyer will be compensated for any losses.
-The parties will typically then sign a bill of sale to evidence the transfer of title at the time of delivery.
+Use a sale of goods agreement to memorialize the key terms of a sale, including party rights, delivery details, and shipment requirements.
+This will help ensure that both the buyer and seller uphold their responsibilities in good faith.
+For example, the agreement will require that the buyer is compensated for any late delivery and quality problems with the goods.
+Upon delivery, the parties can sign the bill of sale to record the title transfer.